 It's no secret that dental treatment abroad is cheaper, but at what cost?

-Earlier this week we shared a story on Love Island before and after smile makeovers with Jack Fincham having declared that his original veneers were placed in Turkey.
+Last year we shared a story on Love Island before and after smile makeovers with Jack Fincham having declared that his original veneers were placed in Turkey.

 Today we hear from Cosmetic Dentist Dr Craig Dewdney on why we use take caution when travelling abroad for dental treatment despite the lower cost.